 Finally, there are esoteric arguments about speculations on ''what a stateless society would look like.''
 Will PDAs (Private Defense Agencies) be vertically integrated, or would there be separate police, court, and penal firms?
 Will there be non-territorial provision of defense, or will it be provided in territorial enclaves, such as neighborhoods, wards, and quasi-city-States?
 The latter is called Heathian anarchism, after Georgist dissenter Spencer Heath.

 The main distinction between anarcho-capitalists and other anarchists is the support of capitalism.
 Other anarchists have problems with either private neo-Lockean property, profiting from other people's labor, or both.
-The 19th century individualist anarchists are mutualists; they opposed "usury" - profit from land or capital or wage-labor.
+The 19th century individualist anarchists were mutualists.
+They opposed "usury" - profit from land or capital or wage-labor.
 "Cost is the limit of price" was their motto, summing up their interpretation of the LTV.
-Anarcho-socialists not only oppose profit, but also oppose private ownership of capital ("the means of production" in soc-speak.)
-Of the four basic economic divisions of anarchism, collectivists and mutualists are anti-capitalist, while geoanarchists and anarcho-capitalists are pro-capitalist.
+Anarcho-socialists not only oppose profit, but also oppose private ownership of capital ("the means of production" in socialist-speak.)
+Of the four basic economic divisions of anarchism, collectivists are anti-capitalist, mutualists are middle-of-the-road, while geoanarchists and anarcho-capitalists are pro-capitalist.

 No, but it's close.
 Just as anarcho-capitalism is a subtype of anarchism, it is also a subtype of libertarianism.
-Libertarianism is the belief that liberty is the primary political virtue, conjoined with the belief in capitalism.
+Libertarianism is the belief that liberty is the primary political virtue, or (in a relative sense) that government wields too much power.
+For most Americans, it is conjoined with the belief in capitalism.
 But libertarians don't necessarily deny the legitimacy of the State as an institution - most believe that a minimal State is necessary to provide defense services.
 This minimal State, sometimes called "the nightwatchman State," is a government that provides only three things: police, courts, and defense against foreign invasion.
 This means that no government redistribution of wealth or regulation of the market is allowed.
 Anarcho-capitalists, therefore, hold the same values as minarchist libertarians, but take it to the logical conclusion: even a minimal State is too authoritarian.
 If government monopoly is bad for all other services, how can it suddenly be okay for the provision of defense?
 In short, an anarcho-capitalist is a radical libertarian.
 He rejects minarchism for anarchism.

 The first known anarcho-capitalist is Gustave de Molinari, who wrote the seminal piece, The Production of Security, in 1849.
 But the term "anarcho-capitalist" had not been invented yet.
-The "father of anarcho-capitalism" is Murray Rothbard, who combined the individualist anarchism of Lysander Spooner, the economic of the Austrian School, and the anti-interventionism of the Old Right, to create the modern meme of anarcho-capitalism.
+The "father of anarcho-capitalism" is Murray Rothbard, who combined the individualist anarchism of Lysander Spooner, the economics of the Austrian School, and the anti-interventionism of the Old Right, to create the modern meme of anarcho-capitalism.
 Not that he did it alone!
-Other prominent anarcho-capitalists are David Friedman, Wendy McElroy, Hans-Hermann Hoppe, Walter Block, Brian Caplan, Jan Narveson, Anthony de Jasay, George H. Smith, Wolf DeVoon, Jeremy Sapienza, Lew Rockwell, and others too numerous to mention.
-Note that not all of these refer to themselves as "anarcho-capitalist," e.g. Lew Rockwell, who edits the most popular anarcho-capitalist ezine LewRockwell.com, calls himself a "paleoconservative."
+Other prominent anarcho-capitalists are David Friedman, Walter Block, Wendy McElroy, Hans-Hermann Hoppe, Brian Caplan, Jan Narveson, Anthony de Jasay, George H. Smith, Wolf DeVoon, Jeremy Sapienza, Lew Rockwell, Rose Larken, Michael Huemer, Stefan Molyneux, and others too numerous to mention.
+Note that not all of these refer to themselves as "anarcho-capitalist."
+Wendy McElroy calls herself and individualist anarchist, while Lew Rockwell, who edits the most popular anarcho-capitalist ezine LewRockwell.com, sometimes calls himself a paleoconservative, even though he wrote a book called Against the State: An Anarcho-Capitalist Manifesto.

 "Imagine a society with no government.
 Individuals purchase law enforcement from private firms.
 Each such firm faces possible conflicts with other firms.
 Private policemen working for the enforcement agency that I employ may track down the burglar who stole my property only to discover, when they try to arrest him, that he too employs an enforcement agency.